SzyJ/CSV_file_filter/README.md

 Current example will:
-- look for a header named "Country" and only keep a row in the csv if it is a european country.
+- Look for a header named "Country" and only keep a row in the csv if it is a european country.
 - Look for a header named "User Email" and only keep rows that have a valid email address.
 - Look for a header named "User Industry Field" and reject any rows that are Students.